ekbhatt25/ao-damage-estimation/README.md

 ## Description

 This project automates vehicle damage assessment for Auto-Owners Insurance using a multi-model computer vision, machine learning, and generative AI pipeline.
-A user uploads a photo of a damaged vehicle and the system identifies which parts are damaged, classifies the damage type and severity, estimates repair costs, and produces a straight-through processing (STP) eligibility decision.
+A user selects their state, uploads a photo of a damaged vehicle, and the system identifies which parts are damaged, classifies the damage type and severity, estimates repair costs using regional labor rates, and produces a straight-through processing (STP) eligibility decision.

 The frontend renders the uploaded image with color-coded bounding box overlays (yellow = minor, orange = moderate, red = severe) alongside part-level detections with confidence scores, severity ratings, per-part cost ranges, a natural language explanation, and fraud signal flags.
+After analysis, adjusters can change the state to instantly re-price all parts using that region's labor rates, or manually override individual part detections and costs.

+Session-based claim history is stored in an append-only audit log and accessible via a slide-in sidebar with CSV export.

 ## Models